TheZoq2/Presentations/electronics_for_programmers/slip_input.md

 --

-# Programming, finally!
+# Programming electronics

 --

 ### Programming electronics

+We need something that

-- Directly control electronics
+- can directly control electronics
-- Something embedable
+- is embedable
-- Cheap
+- is cheap
-- Low power usage?
+- doesn't use much power

 --